Skip to main content

 An official website of the United States government

-Neoadjuvant Anti-PD-L1 Immunotherapy for the Treatment of Advanced Melanoma
+Neoadjuvant and Adjuvant Anti-PD-L1 Immunotherapy for the Treatment of Locoregionally Advanced Melanoma

 Trial Status: active

-This phase II trial tests the safety and effectiveness of neoadjuvant ant-PD-L1 immunotherapy nivolumab, nivolumab/relatlimab-rmbw, and ipilimumab in treating patients with melanoma that may have spread from where it first started to nearby tissue, lymph nodes, or distant parts of the body (advanced) based on the tumor biomarker, PD-L1.
+This phase II trial tests the safety and effectiveness of neoadjuvant anti-PD-L1 immunotherapy nivolumab, nivolumab/relatlimab-rmbw, and ipilimumab in treating patients with melanoma that may have spread into the area around the tumor including the lymph nodes (locoregionally advanced) based on the tumor biomarker, PD-L1.
 PD-L1 is a protein on tumor cells that stops the immune system from attacking the cancer.
 Neoadjuvant immunotherapy is treatment given before surgery.
-Neoadjuvant immunotherapy with monoclonal antibodies, such as nivolumab, nivolumab/relatlimab-rmbw, and ipilimumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
+Neoadjuvant immunotherapy with monoclonal antibodies, such as nivolumab, nivolumab/relatlimab-rmbw, and ipilimumab, may help the body's immune system attack the tumor, and may interfere with the ability of tumor cells to grow and spread.
 This trial may allow researchers to find out if neoadjuvant immunotherapy treatment based on tumor biomarkers results in better patient outcomes.